Best Scottish Shortbread Recipe

 Scottish 'treats' come in all shapes, sizes and flavors.
 Each and every one of them is delicious!

-If you'd like to taste more of the magic, check out these books for more baking and cooking recipes.....
+If you'd like to taste more of the magic, check out these recipe books for a wide variety of some of Scotland's most delicious offerings....